phillipberndt/pqiv/README.markdown

 Changelog
 ---------

+pqiv 0.13 (WIP)
+ * Added an option -T to let the user control the window's title

 pqiv 0.12
  * Included patch to correctly fullscreen on Xinerama dual screen setups (Thanks to by Alexander Sulfrian)